H4tch/hugo-plus/README.md

 ### Why?
 Hugo has potential, but it's a pain to use due to its poor documentation.
-This project is meant to provide a powerful in spite of these limitations.
+This project is meant to provide a foundation to showoff Hugo's potential.

 ### Who?
-Targeted at lazy developers that value their time and don't want to spend it
+Targeted at lazy developers that value their time and want a solution to host
-	reverse engineering Hugo's implementation.
+	their thoughts, portfolio, and projects.
-You'll be given a foundation chock-full of features to use, learn from, and
+This project chock-full of features to use, learn from, and build off of.
-	extend.
 Nothing should be left to magic.

 # Features
+* Support for `meta` pages to hide from content feeds. (about, archive, etc)
+* Ability to render arbitrary custom pages for any content through the `page` parameter
 * Fully Bootstrapped responsive default layouts
 * Disqus comment integration
 	* Optional on-demand comment loading